PESTILLILAB/PESTILLILAB.github.io/content/_index.md

   enable: true
   title: "Humans, Science and Technology"
   partial: t-text_image
-  subtitle: "Democratizing neuroscience understanding and education via technology."
+  subtitle: "Empowering neuroscience education and understanding through innovative technology."
   content: '
-  We focus on developing standards and technologies for the management and processing of brain and health data.
-By simplifying how data is stored, processed, analyzed, and shared, we aim to enhance scientific understanding and education.
+     Our work centers on developing standards and technologies for the efficient management and processing of brain and health data.
+By streamlining the storage, processing, analysis, and sharing of data, we strive to advance scientific understanding and education.
   '
   image: "img/democratic.svg"
   size: 6

 map:
   enable: true
-  title: Network of collaborators
+  title: Our Global Network of Collaborators
-  subtitle: We collaborate with scientists and developers across the globe.
+  subtitle: We collaborate with scientists and developers across the globe to advance our shared mission.
   data: "data/map.toml"
   primaryColor: '#005981'
   secondaryColor: '#CCCCCC'